How

 good.
 In Beijing there are only about 20 shops

-that repair and can sell you a CJ, of those 8
+that repair and can sell you a CJ750, of those only

-of them can do 100% ground up restorations.
-Only
+a few of them can do 100% ground up restorations.

 All